Hiccup246/development-env/README.md

 <br>

 # 🤔 ToDo
-- Implement interactive menus with arrow key selection for multi select and single select menus
+- Implement interactive menus with arrow key selection for multi-select and single select menus
 - Implement a loading spinner for installation commands